Physical Education & Recreation (PER)

 PER A247 Intermediate Ice Climbing 2 Credits

-Builds on the skills and knowledge gained in Beginning Ice Climbing.
-Introduces equipment, techniques, and risk assessment and mitigation skills associated with lead climbing waterfall ice.
+Introduces equipment, techniques, risk assessment, and mitigation skills associated with lead climbing waterfall ice.
 Covers techniques to safely and efficiently ascend and descend a multi-pitch ice climb.
-Covers building appropriate anchors, climbing physics, belaying, protection strategies, rope work, station management, rappelling and improvised rescue.
-Emphasizes risk assessment and technical-skill acquisition.
+Covers building appropriate anchors, climbing physics, belaying, protection strategies, rope work, station management, rappelling, and improvised rescue.

 Special Note: Requires excellent physical condition and the ability to perform comfortably in extremely cold and/or inclement weather.
 Field sessions include all-day clinics and may involve considerable travel distances from Anchorage.
-It is recommended students purchase their own climbing gear for the class.
+Students may have to purchase or rent additional equipment for this course.

 Prerequisites: PER A147 with a minimum grade of D.